StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

 ?
 Property name:
 ```

-As I mentioned above, when we are done, we can simply hit enter when prompted for another property.
+As we mentioned above, when we are done, we can simply hit enter when prompted for another property.
 In this case, though, we are going to add a `description` and a `price`.
 See the details for all three properties below:

 ```
 ?
 Enter the model name: product